LeonardoRosales1485/PI-Dogs-BackEnd/README.md

 # PI-Dogs-BackEnd
-Front End of my personal project for coding bootcamp SoyHenry
+Front End of my personal project for coding bootcamp SoyHenry.
+I had to use the following technologies:
+- HTML
+- CSS
+- React
+- Redux
+- Node.js

 # How to start on local
 1- Open your terminal